kevindano/Bonhomme-Dano-Graham-SERIES/README.md

 Each julia script must be run individually to produce the relevant figures.

 ## Contact
-For any feeback, please contact:
+For any feedback, please contact:
  - Stephane at sbonhomme@uchicago.edu
  - Kevin at kdano@berkeley.edu
  - Bryan at bryangraham@berkeley.edu